Lightning-Universe/lightning-flash/docs/source/reference/translation.rst

 *********************
 Changing the backbone
 *********************
-By default, we use the `MarianNMT <https://marian-nmt.github.io/>`_ model for translation.
+By default, we use `mBART <https://github.com/pytorch/fairseq/tree/master/examples/mbart/>`_ model for translation.
 You can change the model run by passing in the backbone parameter.

 .. note:: When changing the backbone, make sure you pass in the same backbone to the Task and the Data object!
 Since this is a Seq2Seq task, make sure you use a Seq2Seq model.